sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### EBS CSI Driver

-The EBS CSI driver is currently only used for kubernetes v1.23 or later AWS EKS clusters.
+The EBS CSI driver is only used for kubernetes v1.23 or later AWS EKS clusters.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |